-Name and Municipality of Residence Position with CESTC and the General Partner Director or Officer of CESTC (and the General Partner) Since Occupation during Last Five Years thereto Division President of the General Partner from July 2010 to March 2013.
-Prior thereto Division Manager of the General Partner from 2006 to July 2010.
-JAMES M. PASIEKACalgary, Alberta, Canada Corporate Secretary January 20, 2014 Partner of the national law firm McCarthy Tetrault LLP since September 2013.
+Name and Municipality of Residence Position with CESTC and the General Partner Director or Officer of CESTC (and the General Partner) Since Occupation during Last Five Years JAMES M. PASIEKACalgary, Alberta, Canada Corporate Secretary January 20, 2014 Partner of the national law firm McCarthy Tetrault LLP since September 2013.
 Prior thereto, partner of the national law firm Heenan Blaikie LLP from 2001 to August 2013.

-Notes
+Notes:

-- (1) Member of the Corporate Governance and Compensation Committee.
-Mr. Hooks is the Chair of the Corporate Governance and Compensation Committee. - (2) Member of the Audit Committee.
-Mr. Stewart is the Chair of the Audit Committee.
+- (1) Member of the Compensation Committee.
+Mr. Hooks is the Chair of the Compensation Committee. - (2) Member of the Audit and Governance Committee.
+Mr. Stewart is the Chair of the Audit and Governance Committee. - (3) Member of the Health, Safety & Environment Committee.
+Mr. Carpenter is the Chair of the Health, Safety & Environment Committee